Study in Sweden

 Sweden is located on the east side of the Scandinavian Peninsula in northern Europe.
 It has nine million inhabitants of which almost two million live in and around the capital, Stockholm.
 The official language is Swedish.
 Sweden has been a constitutional monarchy since 1809, and has had a parliamentary system of government since 1719.

 The Swedish higher education system includes traditional university studies and professional training.
-There are a total of 61 universities, university colleges and Since taking part in the Bologna Process, a Europe-wide cooperation to harmonise all higher education, there have been major changes in the Swedish university system.
+There is a total of 61 universities, university colleges and Since taking part in the Bologna Process, a Europe-wide cooperation to harmonise all higher education, there have been major changes in the Swedish university system.
 A three-level degree structure was introduced in 2007:

 All foreign students should apply directly to the higher education institutions for each

 Although tuition, in almost all cases, is free, students should take into account living costs in Sweden.
 Scholarships are primarily managed by the Swedish Institute (Svenska Institutet), which administers over 500 scholarships for students and researchers coming to Sweden.
 However, SI scholarships for students applying to English language programmes in Sweden are for Master’s level studies or advanced/research studies only.
 More information at www.si.se